awpbash/rainfall_analytics/Data Acqusition/README.md

+# Data Acquisition

-Welcome to Data Aquisition where we attempt to reduce the painful process of obtaining data but we all know I write unreadable codes so gudluck
+Welcome to Data Acquisition where we attempt to reduce the painful process of obtaining data but we all know I write unreadable codes so gudluck

 Available data you can get:
 ---------------------------------------------------------------------------------------------------------